-Desireé Clement, DNP, APRN, CNM, FNP-BC, FACNM, is an Assistant Professor and Family Nurse Practitioner Program Specialty Coordinator at Emory University.
+Desireé Clement, DNP, APRN, CNM, FNP-BC, FACNM, is an Assistant Professor, Clinical Track Family NP Program Director at Emory University.
 She is also a Fellow of the American College of Nurse Midwives (ACNM) and US Navy Veteran.
 As an advanced practice registered nurse (APRN), she currently holds two APRN certifications: Certified Nurse Midwife (CNM) and Family Nurse Practitioner (FNP).

 Dr. Clement has held a variety of roles within healthcare to include hospital, outpatient clinical, and academe.
 She has experience providing instruction and precepting students from a variety of educational backgrounds to include midwifery, nurse practitioner, and medical school programs.
 She currently teaches full-time in the Emory Family Nurse Practitioner and Nurse Midwifery programs.

 Dr. Clement, completed both her Doctor of Nursing Practice degree and Family Nurse Practitioner post-graduate certification at Vanderbilt University, in Nashville, TN.
 She also completed both her Master of Science degree in nursing (dual specialty: Nurse-Midwifery and Nursing Education) and Bachelor of Science in nursing degree at the University of Maryland, in Baltimore, MD.
 Her initial registered nursing school diploma was completed at Sentara Norfolk General Hospital School of Nursing (currently known as Sentara College of Health Sciences) in Norfolk, VA.